reportei/generator-community-docs/sections/practical_example.md

 The code for the following tutorial is complete in the branch [Practical-Example](https://github.com/reportei/generator-community/tree/example/star-wars-api).

-For more detailed insights for each file and step of the process, check [New Integration](./sections/new_integration.md).
+It is very important that you know the purpose of each file and step of the process, please refer to [New Integration](./sections/new_integration.md).

 ## 1. Configuring the metrics